 To Play:

-2. They then have to draw a picture of the baby without looking or taking down the card.
+- They must draw a picture of what they think the baby will look like without looking or removing the paper.

 8. Celebrity Baby Names